jmf3d3d/GettingandCleaningData/README.txt

 Codebook

+This file contains a 4 column dataset of Means of all the mean and std measuremements from the Human Activity Recognition Using Smartphones Dataset Version 1.0
+(Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, and Luca Oneto, 2012) summarized by Subject and Actiity type.

+Each row identies a mean value of a partucular signal type measurement for a particular subject and a particular activity.

-column 1 is the number of the subject for which these data were collected.
+COLUMN 1 is the number of the subject for which these data were collected.
 	There are 30 subjects who participated in this study and so are identified simply as subjects 1 to 30

-column 2 is the type of activity on which the measurements take place
+COLUMN 2 is the type of activity on which the measurements take place
 	the 6 activities are walking, walkingupstairs, walkingdownstairs, sitting, standing, laying

-column 3 identifies the signal type being measured
+COLUMN 3 identifies the signal type being measured

 	From the description of the original dataset (Anguita et al, 2012):